Greeks in Albania: North America

-A number of Northern Epirotes have migrated since the late 19th century to the Americas, and are generally integrated in the local Greek-American communities.
-The Pan-Epirotic Union of America, an organization which consists of 26 branches in various cities, according to its estimates counted nearly 30,000 Northern Epirotes in North America in 1919.
+A number of Greeks have migrated since the late 19th century to the Americas, and are generally integrated in the local Greek-American communities.
+The Pan-Epirotic Union of America, an organization which consists of 26 branches in various cities, according to its estimates counted nearly 30,000 Greeks in North America in 1919.

-According to post-war sources, Northern Epirotes in America numbered over 15,000 families in 1965.
+According to post-war sources, Greeks in America numbered over 15,000 families in 1965.

 Australia

-Northern Epirotes also emigrated to Australia, where they are active in raising political issues related to their motherland and the rights of the Greek populations still living there.
-The largest number of such persons are in the state of Victoria.
+Greeks also emigrated to Australia, where they are active in raising political issues related to their motherland and the rights of the Greek populations still living there.
+The largest number of such persons are in the state of Victoria with further communities in the states of New South Wales and South Australia.

 Culture

 Language

 The Greek dialects of Albania mainly belong to the branch of southern Greek dialects.
 In addition to Albanian loanwords, they retain some archaic forms and words that are no longer used in Standard Modern Greek, as well as in the Greek dialects of southern Epirus.
 Despite the relatively small distances between the various town and villages, there exists some dialectal variation, most noticeably in accent.
 Though Northern Epirote is a southern dialect, it is located far north of the reduced unstressed vowel system isogloss with the archaic disyllabic -ea.
 Thus, the provenance of the dialect ultimately remains obscure.

 The local Greek dialects (especially the idioms of Chimariotic and the Argyrokastritic) are a more conservative Greek idiom (similarly to that spoken in the Mani peninsula in Greece, and the Griko language of Apulia in Italy), because they were spoken by populations living under virtual autonomy during Ottoman rule due to the rugged nature of the region.
 Thus, separated from other Greek dialects, the Northern Epirote Greek dialects underwent slower evolution, preserving a more archaic and faithful picture of the medieval Greek vernacular.
 The isolation of Albania during the years of communist rule, which separated the Greeks living in Albania from other Greek communities, also contributed to the slower evolution and differentiation of the local Greek dialects.

-The Greek dialect of Nartë and Zvërnec is characterized by northern vocalism.
-It is a conservative dialect, and has some isoglosses with the Greek dialects of southern Italy, Ionian Islands, Epirus, but also with more distant Greek-speaking regions, such as Cyprus, Thrace and Asia Minor.
+The Greek dialect in Nartë and Zvërnec is characterized by northern vocalism.
+It is conservative, and has some isoglosses with the Greek dialects of southern Italy, the Ionian Islands, Epirus, but also with more distant Greek-speaking regions such as Cyprus, Thrace and Asia Minor.

-Decent knowledge of Albanian is also common amongst the Greek minority; almost all Greeks who have grown up living in Albania are bilingual.
+A decent command of Albanian is also common amongst the Greek minority; almost all Greeks who have grown up and are living in Albania are bilingual.